by-The-Lindemans/wellium/README.md

 ### **3. Contribution & Development Workflow**

-- **Version Control:** A Git repository will be used with enforced code reviews.
+- **Version Control:** This Github repository will be used with enforced code reviews.
 - **CI/CD Pipeline:** Automated testing and deployment for mobile and desktop builds will be implemented.
 - **Modular Development:** Independent Flutter packages will ensure reusability and flexibility.
-- **Issue Tracking & Documentation:** Contribution guidelines and structured issue tracking will be maintained in an open repository.
+- **Issue Tracking & Documentation:** Contribution guidelines and structured issue tracking will be maintained in our open repository here on Github.
-- **Customization & Accessibility:**
-  - Users will be able to personalize themes, font sizes, and other UI elements.
-  - Features will be designed with accessibility in mind.
-- **Localization:** Multi-language support will be planned, with community-driven translation contributions encouraged.

 ## Ensuring Compliance with Project Goals